opencog/opencog/opencog/learning/pattern-index/README.md

 The motivation behind this implementation are the applications that use Opencog's AtomSpace as data container.
-Such applications usually load a (potentially huge) bunch of pre-processed information to the AtomSpace and then perform some sort of computation using this information (eventually generating more information which is stored back in the AtomSpace)
+Such applications usually load a (potentially huge) bunch of pre-processed information into the AtomSpace and then perform some sort of computation using this information (eventually generating more information which is stored back in the AtomSpace)

 Using AtomSpace information may be time-expensive specially if the number of atoms involved is huge.
-So having an index to perform faster lookup of patterns may be essential to allow the algorithms to run in an acceptable time.
+So having an index to perform faster lookup of patterns may be essential to allow the algorithms to run in acceptable time.

 So this module allows the user to do something like: